0303 303 0303

 Financial help

 You can get government help with funeral expenses and might be entitled to benefits such as a Bereavement Support Payment or Bereavement Allowance.
-More information can be found below.
+More information can be found in the Other useful contacts section below.

 Just like adults, children grieve in different ways and there is no right or wrong way to go through this process.
 Grief will be affected by the child’s age, their understanding of what has happened and why.